 If you’ve studied journalism, learning Spanish could be really beneficial.
 In fact, mastering both the written and spoken language could help you to become a journalist in a Spanish-speaking country.
 Learning to read the foreign press and speaking Spanish fluently could help you find a job in media.

-While every Spanish-speaking country has plenty of Spanish-language media outlets, there are also a number of them in the USA.
+While every Spanish-speaking country has plenty of Spanish-language media outlets, there are also a number of them that operate internationally too.

 Commerce doesn’t know the meaning of recession!
 Buying, selling, finding new customers; there are plenty of daily challenges for someone working in commerce and thanks to globalization, there’s so much business being done every day.

-The explosive growth of Spanish around the world has made this language indispensable for so many recruiters.
+The history of Spanish has made it widespread in the world today, and its continued growth has made this language indispensable for so many recruiters.

-After Chinese and English, with 400 million native speakers, Spanish is the third most spoken language in the world.
+After Chinese and English, Spanish is the third most spoken language in the world (although English has less native speakers, it has more people who speak it as a foreign language).
 The figures speak for themselves.

 Learning Spanish could be a lucrative decision for a number of reasons.